drainerr/GeorgeKVR/README.md

-- 👋 Hi, I’m @GeorgeKVR
+- 👋 Hi, I’m @drainerr
-- 👀 I’m interested in Software Development and Linux Administration
+- 👀 I’m interested in Software Development
-- 🌱 I’m currently learning Redux
+- 🌱 I’m currently learning the integration of Firebase services
 - 📫 How to reach me: _george.kvrivi@gmail.com_

 <!---